-For each module (except for the Research Project modules), students are required to make a minimum of two satisfactory contributions to the tutor supported computer conferencing per discussion topic (and to attempt the assessment in the year of registration for the module concerned), unless permission has been given to defer one or more of these elements.
-Satisfaction of the minimum tutor supported computer conferencing requirements for a module is worth 10% of the overall module mark.
-Students who fail to satisfy the requirements will receive 0% out of 10% towards the overall module mark.
+For each module (except for the Research Project modules), you are required to make a minimum of two satisfactory contributions to each tutor-supported computer conferencing (and to attempt the assessment in the year of registration for the module concerned), unless you have been given permission to defer one or more of these elements.
+Satisfaction of the minimum tutor-supported computer conferencing requirements for a module is worth 100% of the element mark, which contributes 10% towards the overall module mark.
+If you fail to satisfy one or two of the required minimum contributions during the conferences, your mark for this element will be reduced to 50%.
+Failing to satisfy more than two contributions will result in a mark of 0% for this element of the module.

-The Research Project is comprised of two modules: Research Proposal (15-credits) and Dissertation (45-credits).
-All MSc students undertake these two modules and are assessed on their ability to carry out an empirical study on some aspect of Organizational Psychology or Human Resource Management, and to write a well-structured and reasoned scientific report.
+The Research Project is comprised of two modules: Research Proposal (15 credits) and Dissertation (45 credits).
+All MSc students undertake these two modules and are assessed on their ability to carry out an empirical study on some aspect of organisational psychology or human resource management, and to write a well-structured and reasoned scientific report.

-The Research Proposal module is assessed by a 3,000 word research proposal.
+The Research Proposal module is assessed by a 3,000-word research proposal.

-The Dissertation module is assessed by an 8,000-10,000 word dissertation (excluding bibliography, notes and appendices).
+The Dissertation module is assessed by an 8,000-10,000-word dissertation (excluding bibliography and appendices

-For the Research Proposal module, a structured abstract (maximum 500 words) is submitted in October before submission of the Research Proposal in December.
-In order to register to submit the Dissertation module in Term 3, students will need to pass the Research Proposal module first.
-If unsuccessful, there is an opportunity to resubmit the Research Proposal in Term 2.
+For the Research Proposal module, a structured abstract (maximum 500 words) is submitted in October before submission of the research proposal in December-January.
+In order to register to submit the Dissertation module in Term 3, students will need to pass the Research Methods and the Research Proposal modules first.
+If unsuccessful, there is an opportunity to resubmit the research proposal in Term 2; however, the earliest retake opportunity for the Research Methods module would be in Term 1 of the following year.
 Submission of the final dissertation is in September.